MAC Cosmetics Is Donating $10 Million To Coronavirus Relief Efforts

 In light of the COVID-19 pandemic, it's been reassuring to see brands across beauty and fashion step up to help those in need.
-The latest company aiding coronavirus relief efforts is MAC Cosmetics, which just announced plans to donate $10 million dollars to various organizations globally through its Viva Glam program.
+The latest company aiding coronavirus relief efforts is MAC Cosmetics, which just announced plans to donate $10 million dollars (approximately £8,139,350.00) to various organisations globally through its Viva Glam program.

 Advertisement

-MAC's generous donation will impact 250 local organizations worldwide that have been doing life-saving work during the COVID-19 pandemic.
-Partner organizations include emergency meal delivery services for the ill and elderly, including Project Angel Food in Los Angeles, New York City's God's Love We Deliver, and Seattle-based Lifelong.
-Global health organizations like Partners in Health (PIH), which helps spread awareness and emergency supplies on a local level to communities in need, are also participating.
+MAC's generous donation will impact 250 local organisations worldwide that have been doing life-saving work during the COVID-19 pandemic.
+Partner organisations include emergency meal delivery services for the ill and elderly, including Project Angel Food in Los Angeles, New York City's God's Love We Deliver, and Seattle-based Lifelong.
+Global health organisations like Partners in Health (PIH), which helps spread awareness and emergency supplies on a local level to communities in need, are also participating.

 As for how you can get involved?
 It's easy: Every purchase of a MAC Viva Glam lipstick directly benefits the philanthropic efforts put forward by the brand.
 Scoring some new makeup in the process is just a bonus.